Harmony: Etymology and definitions

 Descriptions and definitions of harmony and harmonic practice often show bias towards European (or Western) musical traditions, although many cultures practice vertical harmony.
 In addition, South Asian art music (Hindustani and Carnatic music) is frequently cited as placing little emphasis on what is perceived in western practice as conventional harmony; the underlying harmonic foundation for most South Asian music is the drone, a held open fifth interval (or fourth interval) that does not alter in pitch throughout the course of a composition.
 Pitch simultaneity in particular is rarely a major consideration.
 Nevertheless, many other considerations of pitch are relevant to the music, its theory and its structure, such as the complex system of Ragas, which combines both melodic and modal considerations and codifications within it.

 So, intricate pitch combinations that sound simultaneously do occur in Indian classical music – but they are rarely studied as teleological harmonic or contrapuntal progressions – as with notated Western music.
 This contrasting emphasis (with regard to Indian music in particular) manifests itself in the different methods of performance adopted: in Indian Music, improvisation takes a major role in the structural framework of a piece, whereas in Western Music improvisation has been uncommon since the end of the 19th century.
 Where it does occur in Western music (or has in the past), the improvisation either embellishes pre-notated music or draws from musical models previously established in notated compositions, and therefore uses familiar harmonic schemes.

 Emphasis on the precomposed in European art music and the written theory surrounding it shows considerable cultural bias.
 The Grove Dictionary of Music and Musicians (Oxford University Press) identifies this clearly:

 In Western culture the musics that are most dependent on improvisation, such as jazz, have traditionally been regarded as inferior to art music, in which pre-composition is considered paramount.
 The conception of musics that live in oral traditions as something composed with the use of improvisatory techniques separates them from the higher-standing works that use notation.

 Yet the evolution of harmonic practice and language itself, in Western art music, is and was facilitated by this process of prior composition, which permitted the study and analysis by theorists and composers of individual pre-constructed works in which pitches (and to some extent rhythms) remained unchanged regardless of the nature of the performance.

+Development of the contrapuntal and harmonic practice of the West also depended on oral teaching of improvisational practices, which featured heavily in the practical education of young professional musicians from the Renaissance to the eighteenth century.
+In recent years, retrieval of the European pedagogical tradition has gained influence in the field of music theory.
+Music scholar Robert Gjerdingen's work on galant schemata spurred renewed interest in the study of figured bass (see thoroughbass and partimento); this was a formative element in the music education of British composer Alma Deutscher.